awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 #### About creating the output variable<a name="automation-branchdocs-awsbranch-creating-output"></a>

 To create an `aws:branch` choice that references the output from a previous step, you need to identify the name of the previous step and the name of the output field\.
-You then combine the names of the step and the field by using the following format:
+You then combine the names of the step and the field by using the following format\.

 `Variable: "{{previousStepName.outputFieldName}}"`